Transdermal Patches for Weight Loss: Safe or Sorry?

 Unproven Safety Record

 As with any herbal remedy, many weight-loss patch ingredients are classified as natural plant derivatives.
 This does not automatically mean that they are safe.
-Although the FDA keeps track of side-effects of herbal remedies, it cannot regulate them.
+Although the US Food and Drug Adminsitration (FDA) keeps track of side-effects of herbal remedies, it cannot regulate them.

 Since they may not be well labeled, safety issues are not readily known for many patch ingredients, but consumers using a weight-loss skin patch should be aware that they are allowing herbal drugs to enter their bodies.
 Therefore, it is wise to consult a doctor before using these patches, especially if you are taking any prescribed medications or have any chronic conditions.